SvOlli/sorbus/cc65-sdk/README.md

 If you like to build your own programs create a directory `owncode`.
 Every file.c found there will be compiled to an SX4 executable.

+The files from the `example` direcotry are already installed onto the filesystem when building a release, and can be run using the filebrowser.

 To transfer the data, you can use the tool `wozcat` provided in the `tools` directory.
 Usage is: